| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 Lisp primitives are Lisp functions implemented in C. The details of interfacing the C function so that Lisp can call it are handled by a few C macros.
 The only way to really understand how to write new C code is to read the source, but we can explain some things here.

-An example of a special form is the definition of or
+An example of a special form is the definition of or, from

 ‘eval.c’.
 (An ordinary function would have the same general